 2. Use Segmentation to Speak Directly to Your Buyers

 In order to bridge the gap between the buyer and the seller, marketers need to make a point to show the prospective buyer that they are understood.
 Don’t send emails that don’t apply to them – DO send emails that are highly personalised and directly speak to that unique prospect’s needs and wants.

-Using an automated marketing platform to segment your emails is one of the most powerful tools of modern marketing.
+Using an automated marketing platform to segment your audience is one of the most powerful tools of modern marketing.
 Segmenting your email list by products, buyer types, sales cycle stages, or previous online activity (web page visits, email clicks, etc.) allows you to deliver the most relevant messages to your audiences.
-Receiving solid, consistently meaningful messaging from a manufacturer, can begin to build trust , and that can lead to a direct enquiry or a sale.
+Receiving solid, consistently meaningful messaging from a manufacturer, can begin to build trust and that can lead to a direct enquiry or a sale.
 Personalised emails also translate into higher open rates and click-through rates, which are directly related to higher attributable revenue for your marketing programs.

 3. Capture & Convert Leads with Customised Landing Pages

 Customised landing pages help marketers in the manufacturing industry reach and engage more customers with a lot less effort.
 Using marketing automation to create landing pages to streamline your inbound and outbound marketing efforts is a huge win that requires less work on your part.
 In order to reach the highest percentages of your target audience, make sure that your landing pages are fully mobile responsive in order to ensure a positive experience across all devices – desktop, tablet, and mobile.
 When you send an email with a single focus or offer, make sure you have a landing page tailored to give your prospect a way to take the next step, give them the option to convert by filling out a form.
 Capturing these leads will help you to generate interest in your products, give you more data you can use to tailor more relevant offers or information, and will give you the capability to nurture these leads until they’re ready to purchase.